 Consider the string MUUIUUI.
 Give all the factorizations that meet the structural description of Rule 4, and in each case give the result of applying the structural change.
+Do the same for the string MUUUI.

 I now repeat the rules of the MIU system here in their abbreviated form: